-- 4 Sec.
-8-101.
-Standards, rules and regulations. - The Board, for the purpose of protecting the health and welfare of the public and of the animals under its charge, shall adopt, and from time to time amend, standards, rules and regulations for the implementation of the licensing and operation of animal shelters, kennels, pet grooming shops, pet hospitals, and pet shops. - 9 (b) It shall be unlawful for any operator or licensee thereof to violate or fail to comply with any standard, rule or regulation adopted pursuant to subsection (a) of this section, or to violate or fail to comply with any requirements of this article.

 Sec.
+8-101. - Standards, rules and regulations.

+- (a) The Board, for the purpose of protecting the health and welfare of the public and of the animals under its charge, shall adopt, and from time to time amend, standards, rules and regulations for the implementation of the licensing and operation of animal shelters, kennels, pet grooming shops, pet hospitals and pet shops. - (b) It shall be unlawful for any operator or licensee thereof to violate or fail to comply with any standard, rule or regulation adopted pursuant to subsection (a) of this section, or to violate or fail to comply with any requirements of this article.

-8-102.
-Duties of the Executive Director of Public Health and Environment.
+Sec.
+8-102. - Duties of the Executive Director of Public Health and Environment.

 By means of inspections required under this division, the Executive Director shall determine whether applicants for licenses or for renewal of licenses issued hereunder, and animal shelters, kennels, pet grooming shops, pet hospitals and pet shops operated by licensees hereunder, meet all conditions required by the provisions of this article, by standards, rules and regulations promulgated pursuant thereto and by all state laws and city ordinances relating to health, safety and sanitation.
-The Executive Director shall certify such qualifications of applicants and licensees hereunder, or shall require such corrections as the Executive Director deems appropriate for the conduct of animal shelters, kennels, pet grooming shops, pet hospitals and pet shops, and shall forward the results of such inspections, and follow-up visits required to determine compliance, to the director of excise and licenses.
-In addition, the Executive Director shall make recommendations to the director of excise and licenses relating to compliance with or violation of standards, rules and regulations as provided herein.
+The Executive Director shall certify such qualifications of applicants and licensees hereunder, or shall require such corrections as the Executive Director deems appropriate for the conduct of animal shelters, kennels, pet grooming shops, pet hospitals and pet shops, and shall forward the results of such inspections, and followup visits required to determine compliance, to the director of excise and licenses.
+In addition, the Executive Director shall make recommendations to the director relating to compliance with or violation of standards, rules and regulations as provided herein.
 It shall also be the duty of the Executive Director to enforce all standards, rules and regulations promulgated pursuant hereto.

 Sec.
-8-103.
-Inspection of facilities.
+8-103. - Inspection of facilities.

-Any facility as described in section 8-101 shall be available for inspection by a representative of the department of public health and environment to assure compliance with rules and regulations.
+Any facility as described in section 8-103 shall be available for inspection by an environmental health representative to assure compliance with rules and regulations.